lohjine/rate_rating_systems/scenario_evaluation.md

 ![scenario1kendalltauconvergence](img/scenario1kendalltauconvergence.png)

-## Demonstration of the effect of running window in matchmaking
+## Investigating the effect of running window in matchmaking

 In the design of the matchmaking, we want to match players of close skill to each other.
 This is to test effect of matchmaking step 2 running window size.
 Kendall-Tau running average is set to 1.
+For window size=1, this reduces to no shuffling, players are matched against the closest skill.

 ![scenario1poorconvergence](img/scenario1runningwindowconvergence.png)